-A case of Inter-Dealer Platform
+Trading Mechanism A case of Inter-Dealer Platform

-- Firm quotes vs. indicative quotes with negotiation; - OTC: bilateral or brokered negotiation for block trades - ID platform best price viewable for transparency? - Chatting function available? - anonymity - Tedious method of communication as compared to telephone, - Counterparty may not respond. - Voice broking available at ID platform (e.g., Garban ICAP)? - Legal & regulatory issues - Money brokers and securities companies provide it - ID platform may become a competitor to securities companies.
+- Firm quotes vs. indicative quotes with negotiation; - Solution of the second seco - ID platform best price viewable for transparency? - Chatting function available? - ∠ anonymity - Z Tedious method of communication as compared to telephone, - ∠ Counterparty may not respond. - Voice broking available at ID platform (e.g., Garban ICAP)? - ✓ Legal & regulatory issues - Money brokers and securities companies provide it - ID platform may become a competitor to securities companies.
+Trading Mechanism- continued

-- continued

 - Control for counterparty exposure limits

-- DVP helps but may still be needed.
+- ✓ DVP helps but may still be needed.

 - Request-for-quotes (RFP) for the dealer-to-client market of a multi-dealer platform

 - Regulatory issues

+- ✓ Is the ID platform an exchange, an ATS/ECN or a broker?

-- Is chatting system a trading system? - ∠ Is voice broking allowed for an exchange? - If a multi-dealer platform is adopted, is the dealer-to-client segment without firm quotes a "trading" system? - If the dealer-to-client system is developed separately from the inter-dealer system sharing the same platform, how should the dealer-to-client system be authorized?
+- ✓ Is chatting system a trading system?

+- Is voice broking allowed for an exchange?

+- If a multi-dealer platform is adopted, is the dealer-to-client segment without firm quotes a "trading" system?

+- If the dealer-to-client system is developed separately from the inter-dealer system sharing the same platform, how should the dealer-to-client system be authorized?